tvachnad/Neural-Network/README.md

 ###Astrocyte Settings

 All attributes take effect in real time
 - replenish energy amount - the amount of energy regenerated per turn.
 - energy regeneration time in ms - the time needed to regenerate that amount of energy.
-- Threshold for energy regeneration - threshold at which energy regeneration starts.
+- Threshold for energy regeneration - threshold at which energy regeneration starts. // no longer needed because there is constant energy regeneration.

 ###Visual Settings